BogdanCatalin-Iacob/Tetris/README.md

         - #### Game over
             - if a shape is locked in place at the top (first row) of the playfield a modal will pop-up displaying "Game Over", the score and the level of the current game -> work as expected
             - when game is over the sound goes of(if on) and all the event listeners arer removed ->  work as expected
             - the modal has a Restart button which if clicked will reload the page to restart the game -> work as expected

+        - #### Instructions
+            - when instructions button is clicked a set of helping information and an image of the controls will be displayed
+                - if the screen size is under 1024px an image of touch controls is displayed -> work as expected
+                - if the screen size is over 1024px an image of keyboard and mouse is displayed -> work as expected
+                - the game is paused -> work as expected
+                - the sound is turned off (if on) -> work as expected
+            - when instructions modal is closed:
+                - the game resumes -> work as expected
+                - the sound gets back to initial state before pause (on or off) -> work as expected